 At Riverside, a vast choice of after-school clubs offers students an opportunity to further develop wider essential skills.
-As well as the highest academic qualifications, these wider skills get students ready for success when applying to highly selective universities.
+As well as the highest academic gualifications, these wider skills get students ready for success when applying to highly selective universities.
 These clubs include STEM, computer programming, drama, dance, debating, football, netball, athletics, basketball, handball, various other sports, choir and the school band.
-We strongly encourage all students to take individual music tuition, by providing one-to-one weekly instrument lessons as well as employing our own piano tutor.
+We strongly encourage all students to take individual music tuition, by providing one-to-one weekly instrument lessons provided by our own music tutors.

 'We were impressed with your ambitions for Riverside School and its pupils, particularly your interest in improving not just their academic outcomes but their wider skills.'
-Sir Peter Lampl.
-Executive Chairman - The Sutton Trust.
+Sir Peter Lampl, Executive Chairman - The Sutton Trust.

-Robert Clack School of Science - a specialist college
+Robert Clack School of Science (a specialist college)